malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 * If you have a laptop, please join on BOTH your phone and your laptop

 #HOMEWORK 2 - Say hello!
-* On Google Classroom
+* 1) Go to Google Classroom
-** On the front page ("Stream")
+* 2) Find the front page ("Stream")
-** Look for "This is Task 2, for Class 1 Orientation"
+* 3) Finf "This is Task 2, for Class 1 Orientation"
-* Follow the instructions to "Add Class Comment"
+* 4) Follow the instructions to "Add Class Comment"
 ** Introduce yourself to the class.
 ** 1) Say hello 2) Tell us your name 3) tell us one thing about you (hobby, sport, favourite thing).
 ** For example: "Hello!
-My name is Malcolm.
+My name is Hiroki.
 I like playing piano" ** If you are first, don't be shy!
 Show other students how to do it!

 * If you have a problem,
 ** English stream manual here: https://support.google.com/edu/classroom/answer/6020274?hl=en&co=GENIE.Platform=Desktop
 ** Japanese stream manual here: https://support.google.com/edu/classroom/answer/6020274?hl=ja&co=GENIE.Platform=Desktop